Sina-Ghaderi/goshkan/Readme.md

 # goshkan
 Transparent TLS and HTTP proxy serve &amp; operating on all 65535 ports, with domain regex whitelist and rest api control

-- tls and http on same port (peyload inspection)
+- tls and http on same port (payload inspection)
 - handle connections with low memory footprint
 - regex domain filtering
 - oprate on all ports (with iptables redirect)